kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         F1 = "---------~n" ++ F,
         file:write_file(P, format(F1,D), [append]).

 For somebody with a C and PHP background this syntax takes much getting used to.
 I guess that's the main reason why Erlang is pretty unpopular.
+Apart from that, this function is just prettifying the native function `file:write_file`.
+No big deal.

+The comment style is my own.
+As PSPad doesn't have a native Erlang syntax support, I can get a list of all functions just by searching for the term `%% function`.
+That's very handy.

 Used within that function `find_str_tg`: